China

 - China’s 14th Five-Year Plan (2021-2025) was passed by the National People’s Congress in March 2021.
 In the Plan, hydrogen energy is included amongst several other industries such as brain-inspired intelligence, quantum information, genetic technology, future networks, deep-sea and aerospace development, as ‘future industries’ that China will seek to accelerate implementation plans for.

-- Media reports suggest that a hydrogen plan/strategy is being developed by the National Development and Reform Commission (reports suggest commercialisation efforts on behalf of hydrogen and fuel cell technologies is anticipated to be driven by provincial efforts in the next few years).
+- Reporting at the time suggested that a hydrogen plan/strategy was being developed by the National Development and Reform Commission (reports suggested commercialisation efforts on behalf of hydrogen and fuel cell technologies is anticipated to be driven by provincial efforts in the next few years).

 Medium and Long-Term Planning for the Development of Hydrogen Energy Industry (2021-2035)

-The National Development and Reform Commission (NDRC) released the above planning document in March 2022.
+The National Development and Reform Commission (NDRC) released this planning document in March 2022.
 According to English language reports, China is targeting to produce 100,000 to 200,000 tonnes of green hydrogen a year and have about 50,000 hydrogen-fuelled vehicles on roads by 2025.

 Press reporting on NDRC media briefing of the planning document indicates four key areas of focus: